-Do your gifts thrive in your current job?
+As a gifted person, do your gifts thrive in your current job?
 In this article, InterGifted Coach Trent Rhodes shares his own personal journey to discovering how to make his gifts thrive at work.
 He also explores the difference between a job, a career, and a vocation, showing us how we can connect to our vocation while creatively mixing elements of job and career with it to form our own unique and rewarding gifted career path.

 By Trent Rhodes

-JOBS: HOW I FOUND MY GIFTS
+HOW I FOUND MY GIFTS

 Before connecting with my gifts’ “home” in education and professional development, I floated among several positions that made me inquire about my own.
 The first was an inside sales job.
 I was hired quickly, fresh out of undergrad, eager to learn and a sales position tends to be the easiest entry point into an organization.
 Employers ambitious to sell high revenue of a product or service may go for the numbers strategy: employ many salespeople, some will fall off, others will not, fewer will become high producers and reap the major commissions.